-If you live in one of the handful of countries that regularly add fluoride to their water — the US, Canada, Australia, Ireland, and Brazil — you may be surprised to learn that most of the world does not fluoridate their water.
+If you live in one of these countries, you may be surprised to learn that most of the world does not fluoridate its water.

-Only 5.7% of the world’s population drinks artificially fluoridated water.
-(32)
+It’s estimated that less than 6% of the world’s population drinks artificially fluoridated water.

-But many parts of the world have naturally high fluoride concentrations in their groundwater that can reach dangerous levels.
+On the other hand, many parts of the world have groundwater with naturally high fluoride concentrations that can reach dangerous levels.

 These areas are known as “fluoride belts” and include parts of Africa, China, India, and the Middle East.

-If you have a well, you can download the government report Quality of Water from Domestic Wells to see if you live in an area where fluoride levels are high.
+If you have a well, you can download the government report Quality of Water from Domestic Wells to check whether fluoride levels are high in your area.

-Whether your water is fluoridated or naturally high in fluorides, fluoride can be filtered out.
+Whether your water is fluoridated or naturally high in fluorides, it’s possible to filter fluoride from your water.

 But be aware that very few water filters reliably remove fluoride.

-If a filter does not specifically state it removes fluoride, assume it doesn’t.
+If a filter does not specifically state that it removes fluoride, assume that it doesn’t.